cherch173/slice/README.md

     - [X] Ensure Mobile Optimization and test media queries
     - [X] Clean out redundancies and/or duplicate commmands
     - [X] Debugging & sussin out errors/typos
+    - [X] Test padding and media queries on different devices and browsers
+    - [X] Sign up other USERS and test the COMMENT Functionality (Reviews)
+- **Thursday**:
+    - [] BRANCH
     - [] Get Index Table to sort by Highest Ranking as default
-- **Thursday**:
     - [] Adjust Open Til Time to 12H format and include am/pm
-    - [] BRANCH
     - [] Try to implement Google Maps API to site from new branch to try to get subway data
     - [X] Final Testing Phase
     - [X] Deploy